-The Portfolio may invest up to 20% of its assets in government securities and/or bonds that are rated Baa or above by Moody's; have an equivalent rating by any other independent bond rating agency; or, if unrated, are determined to be of comparable quality by the Portfolio's advisor.
-These are commonly referred to as investment-grade securities.
+The Portfolio may invest no more than 5% of its assets in non-investment-grade fixed income securities, preferred stocks, and convertible securities.
+Non-investment-grade fixed income securities are those rated the equivalent of Ba1 or below by Moody's; or, if unrated, are determined to be of comparable quality by the advisor.